Hong Kong airport protesters retreat, but city in turmoil

 - The 'abyss' -

-On Tuesday morning, the city's leader, Carrie Lam, gave an at-times emotional press conference in which she warned of dangerous consequences if escalating violence was not curbed.
+On Tuesday morning, the city's leader, Carrie Lam, gave an at-times emotional press conference in which she warned of dangerous consequences if escalating violence was not curbed and said the hub was being "pushed into an abyss."

-"Take a minute to think, look at our city, our home, do you all really want to see it pushed into an abyss?"
-Lam said, although she again refused to make any concessions to the protesters.
+But she once again refused to make any concessions to the protesters.

 A tourist gives her luggage to security guards as she tries to enter the departures gate during another demonstration by pro-democracy protesters at Hong Kong's international airport